02Kenzo/objectionwiki/Using-objection.md

 Commands:
-  device_type  Get information about an attached device. explore      Start the objection exploration REPL. patchipa     Patch an IPA with the FridaGadget dylib. version      Prints the current version and exists
+  device_type  Get information about an attached device. explore      Start the objection exploration REPL. patchapk     Patch an APK with the frida-gadget.so. patchipa     Patch an IPA with the FridaGadget dylib. version      Prints the current version and exists.
 ```

 The most commonly used subcommand is `explore`, which will start the `objection` exploration REPL.
 Considering the options in the above `--help` output, to connect to a Frida gadget hosted on the network, one would execute `objection -N explore`.